fionanealon/python-exercises/README.md

 ```
 This line is doing is calling the function fib with an argument of 188 and if we look at the definition of fib, def fib(n):, what you can see is that the initial n value of the function is being set to 188.
 What happens now is that the function does it’s work, looping 188 times and setting the value of i each time through the loop and when the loop is finished it returns the value of i.

-In the multiple assignment, all values on the right side of the ‘=‘are calculated first and then assigned to the variables on the left side of the ‘=‘.
+To explain def fib(n): In the multiple assignment of the while loop, all values on the right side of the ‘=‘are calculated first and then assigned to the variables on the left side of the ‘=‘.
 For example, the first time through the loop the values for i and j are as follows:
 ```python
 i = 0
 j = 1